Environmental Compliance & Hazardous Materials

 A common misconception is that asbestos was "banned" at some point and that newer homes are automatically safe.
 The EPA attempted a phased ban of most asbestos products in 1989, but the ban was largely overturned by a federal appeals court in 1991.
 Asbestos has never been fully banned in the United States, and some products containing asbestos remain legal today.
 Even in homes built after the conventional "1978 cutoff," stockpiled materials containing asbestos were often used in construction well into the 1980s.

-Standard practice in the industry is to treat every pre-1985 home as presumed to contain asbestos until a survey proves otherwise, and a survey is recommended on any home regardless of age if demolition or significant renovation is planned.
+Benson Construction Group treats every pre-1985 home as presumed to contain asbestos until a survey proves otherwise, and a survey is recommended on any home regardless of age when demolition or significant renovation is planned.

 The survey and testing process